 Fundraising variations:

-Add a spooky twist with hidden surprises or decorations for older kids.
+Add a spooky Halloween twist with hidden surprises and decorations for older children.

-Create a maze race or 5K to bring some healthy competition.
+Create a timed maze race or a relay to bring some healthy competition.

 Setup instructions:

-Young kids love jumping in piles of leaves in the fall.
-Your school can fill large containers with artificial or natural leaves and make it a game by hiding small prizes for children to find.
+Young children love jumping in piles of autumn leaves.
+Fill large containers or kiddie pools with artificial or natural leaves and hide small prizes inside for children to find.

 Setup instructions:

-Fill large containers or kiddie pools with leaves (real or fake- you decide!)
+Fill large containers or paddling pools with leaves (real or artificial).

-Set up a jumping area for kids to enjoy, free of safety hazards.
+Set up a safe jumping area, clear of hazards.

 Required materials: